poinsettias add holiday spirit to your space

 The Aztec culture of Mesoamerica used the poinsettia plant for various medicinal and sundry purposes, and in contemporary culture, we use the white sap contained in the leaves of the plant to make latex.
 Take caution to place your poinsettia on a table away from pets as their leaves are slightly toxic to dogs and cats and may cause vomiting if ingested.

-I’ll be heading to Mexico in January for some chocolate fun and hope to see poinsettias growing wild and free.
+While in Mexico earlier this year for some chocolate fun, I saw poinsettias growing wild and free.
 For the most part, we in Canada have to enjoy them inside as potted plants.
 During the summer, we can have them outdoors on our decks or in our gardens, but they are then just plants of green leaves.
 The beautiful red (or pink or white) blooms only come at the end of the year when they’ve been put into complete darkness for 12-16 hours each day for up to 40 days leading up to Christmas.
 Have you had success in getting a poinsettia to rebloom?

-Wishing you luck with that, and much good fortune as we begin this new decade.
-Happy 2020 to all!
+Wishing you luck with that, much good fortune and health and happiness as we look forward to a year without COVID-19.
+Happy Holidays to all!